Contact: Gretchen Yeninas, Dean of Student Life

-In addition, the Student Activities Office, Campus Interfaith Office, Adventure Education Office, Cooperative Education and Internship Office, Leadership Development Center, and Office of Civic Engagement are located there.
+In addition, the Student Activities Office, Adventure Education Office, Cooperative Education and Internship Office, Leadership Development Center, and Office of Civic Engagement are located there.

 Any campus organization wishing to reserve space in the Student Center should contact the Office of Student Development at ext.
 3334.
 Reservations are provided on a first-come, first-served basis.

-A listing of current active clubs can be accessed here.
+A listing of current active clubs can be viewed on Presence external website.

 The co-curricular activities available depend greatly on the interests and energies of students.
 Wilkes recognizes more than 60 clubs and organizations of various purposes whose primary function is to entertain, inform, and stimulate all members of the campus community.
 Most campus organizations actively seek student support and participation—all on a voluntary basis.
 Student initiative and enthusiasm are key to what each organization accomplishes and achieves.

-To receive additional information about a specific organization, contact the Student Activities Office at extension 4111, or visit the Wilkes Presence page here.
+To receive additional information about a specific organization, contact the Student Activities Office at extension 4111, or visit the Wilkes Presence page external website.

 A Club Sport is defined as a recognized student government organization that participates in and promotes a particular sport or physical activity.
 Wilkes University does not assume any risk for participation in club sport activities.
 Each participant assumes full responsibility for injuries or subsequent results of injuries sustained during club activity or travel in connection with the sport.